dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ---

-Every time a student cards into a UCLA Recreation facility, an entrance is timestamped and recorded.
+Every time a student cards into a UCLA Recreation facility, an entry is timestamped and recorded.
-Last school year, 1.5 million visits were recorded like that.
+Last school year, **1.5 million** visits were recorded like that.
-They tell us a lot about how students use each facility and also inform *where and when you should workout*.
+They tell us a lot about how students use each facility and also inform **where and when you should workout**.

-The most obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are inside the gym at any given moment**.
+The most obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are in the gym at any given moment**.
 Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a facility, we need a model to *estimate* traffic.

-That model would have to account for not only people who entered at a particular time (for which we have data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
+That model would have to account for not only people who entered at a particular time (for which we use the data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
 More details are explained later, but for now you should be confident that the estimates are solid.

 ## Live Traffic Estimate